senegalouvert/bce-data/README.md

 ReOpen The app.js and replace line above with this lines:

+    //main = Scraper.Main()
     main = Scraper.Detail()

 save and run this scripts:

     cd  bce-data
     node scripts/app.js

+To scraping more then 10 page change the conf.js file

+    //nb_rows    : 1653,
+    //For test
+     nb_rows      : 10,